facebookresearch/hydra/README.md

 #### Development

 **Hydra 1.4** is the current development version of Hydra.
+- Hydra 1.4 is coming soon.
+Until the stable release is available, you can install Hydra from development releases on PyPI.
 - [Documentation](https://hydra.cc/docs/intro/)
-- Installation from source : `pip install git+https://github.com/facebookresearch/hydra.git`
+- Installation: `pip install --pre --upgrade hydra-core`
 - Supported Python versions: 3.10 through 3.14.

 #### Stable